-Hiring a car accident lawyer might be the last thing on your mind if you were seriously injured in a motor vehicle accident here in Boston, Massachusetts.
+Hiring a Boston car accident lawyer might be the last thing on your mind if you were seriously injured in a motor vehicle accident here in Boston, Massachusetts.
 However, your lawyer can make a world of difference in recovering the fair compensation you need to move on with your life.

 Our experienced car accident attorneys will fight to get the full amount you deserve.
 We’ll listen to your story and explain your options for moving forward with your case.